MattArnold/matt-arnold.com/src/blog/2006-01-31-i-m-a-billion-seconds-old.md

 original_url: 'https://nemorathwald.dreamwidth.org/109684.html'
 userpic: ../userpics/I'm_losin'_it.jpg
 ---
-'s dad told her that she'll be a billion seconds old in August.
+netmousenetmouse's dad told her that she'll be a billion seconds old in August.
 That means I'll be a billion seconds old sometime in February.
 I would like to calculate when that would be, so that if scheduling permits I can throw a Billionth-Second party this month.
 I was born at two in the morning on June 17, 1974.
 Is there a website that will calculate it for me conveniently?

 ## Comments